 RWU does not accept advanced placement for its Paramedic program.

 At the beginning of each course, the student will be given a syllabus listing the specific requirements for the course.
 All requirements must be met to complete the course.
 Grading will be based on the degree of achievement.

 In addition to specific course objectives, students must meet core performance standards and demonstrate professional conduct in accordance with program regulations at all times while enrolled in the Paramedic program.
 If at any time the faculty’s evaluation of a student’s ability to meet core performance standards on professionalism is identified as below average, the student will be removed from the Paramedic program, regardless of academic performance.

 Students who have interrupted their enrollment at any point in the Paramedic program and wish to return will be given one attempt to successfully pass a comprehensive exam to verify that they have retained the information that was covered in previous courses.

-- Minimum 2 years as a practicing licensed emergency medical technician
+- Licensed emergency medical technician

 - Letter of reference from a peer